tobiscr/application-connector-manager/docs/user/resources/06-10-application.md

 This is a sample resource that registers the `system-prod` Application which offers one service.

+> [!NOTE]
->**NOTE:** The name of the Application must consist of lower case alphanumeric characters, `-` or `.`, and start and end with an alphanumeric character.
+> The name of the Application must consist of lower case alphanumeric characters, `-` or `.`, and start and end with an alphanumeric character.

+> [!NOTE]
->**NOTE:** In case the Application name contains `-` or `.`, the underlying Eventing services use a clean name with alphanumeric characters only.
+> In case the Application name contains `-` or `.`, the underlying Eventing services use a clean name with alphanumeric characters only.
 For example, `system-prod` becomes `systemprod`.
->
-> This could lead to a naming collision.
+This could lead to a naming collision.
 For example, both `system-prod` and `systemprod` become `systemprod`.
->
-> To avoid this issue, provide an `application-type` label that consists only of alphanumeric characters.
+To avoid this issue, provide an `application-type` label that consists only of alphanumeric characters.
 It is then used by the Eventing services instead of the Application name.
 If the `application-type` label also contains `-` or `.`, the underlying Eventing services clean it and use the cleaned label.

 ```yaml
 apiVersion: applicationconnector.kyma-project.io/v1alpha1